SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/edit-card-layout.md

 ## Edit card layout

 1. Open the Screen Designer.
-2. Select a card at the top: Company, Contact, Sale, or Project.
+2. Select a card at the top: Company, Contact, Sale, Project, or Request.
 3. Select a layout in the list on the left side.
 4. Click **Edit layout** below the preview.
 5. In the **Edit card layout** window, work your way through the tabs of the screen.